|

 Just because turmeric is in the same family as ginger, does not mean they are the same.
 Both are rhizomes, and are mostly harvested in India.

 When used in cooking, ginger has more sweet and spicy notes whereas turmeric is more peppery.
-Ginger isn’t used as a dye, it’s barely coloured at all!
+Ginger isn’t used as a dye, in fact, it barely has any colour at all!
+They do compliment each other very nicely both for flavour and benefits.

 What’s Turmeric Tea?